hkuedl/Decision-Oriented-Thermal-Dynamics-Modeling/README.md

 ## Acknowledgments
 Package ```Codes/torchdiffeq1/``` is modified based on the open code of [Neural ODE](https://github.com/rtqichen/torchdiffeq).
-The rapid development of this work would not have been possible without this open-souce package.
+The rapid development of this work would not have been possible without this open-source package.